sisoje/swiftui-native/README.md

 ## Installation

-Add the following products to your targets:
+To use this package, add the following products to your targets:

 - Add `ViewHosting` to your production code target.
+This will make your views testable.
 - Add `ViewHostingTesting` to your unit testing target.
+This provides the tools for hosting and testing your views.

-Import the framework in your files:
+Import the appropriate framework in your files:

 ```swift
 import ViewHosting // In production code